 A surgeon can use one of two techniques when performing rhinoplasty: open or closed.

+A surgeon can use one of two techniques when performing rhinoplasty: open or closed approach.
 During a closed rhinoplasty, the surgeon makes all the incisions inside of the nose.

 Dr. Bared prefers the open rhinoplasty technique, which involves making a small incision between the nostrils and then opening up the nose.
 The open method allows greater access to the interior of the nose.
 It generally produces better results than the closed technique.

 Before beginning the rhinoplasty procedure, Dr. Bared gives his patients general anesthesia.
 Using a general anesthetic is preferable to IV or sedation, as it helps to regulate and control breathing.

 At the end of the surgery, Dr. Bared uses fine sutures to close the incisions.
 The sutures help the incision to heal in a way that leaves a minimal, barely visible scar.